 With Off the Beaten Path, we are one show down, how many else I feel like covering to go.
 So with Love, Death & Robots finished, what’s on the docket for all of you, you dedicated few and beautiful readers who have read this far?
 For that, we are leaving the United States for the land down under, for a comedy show called Danger 5.

-So you might be wondering what exactly is Danger 5, which is understandable, since I’ve only heard a few people here in the states talking about this show back when it was Netflix.
-Danger 5 is an Australian comedy that ran for 13 episodes across 2 seasons (I’ll be reviewing both seasons for you) on SBS, created by Alrugo Entertainment after their success with the web series Italian Spiderman.
-The premise is simple; it’s WWII, and a team of super spies, known as Danger 5, from the allied nations are brought together to stop the Nazis and kill Adolf Hitler.
-Each episode follows a different mission where Danger 5 tries to foil the cartoonishly supervillian-esque schemes of Hitler and his underlings (I mean, the first episode is about the Nazis stealing all of the world’s monuments, and it only gets more ridiculous from there).
+So you might be wondering what exactly is Danger 5?
+This is understandable since I’ve only met a few people who had seen this show back when it was Netflix.
+Danger 5 is an Australian comedy that ran for 13 episodes across 2 seasons (I’ll be reviewing both seasons for you) on SBS.
+It was created by Alrugo Entertainment after its success with the web series Italian Spiderman.

 Lastly, here’s the promised YouTube link to all the episodes of Danger 5.